 If you have a civil rights case and are ready to work with an attorney to move forward, it’s important to be aware of how long that can take.
-Judges’ calendars fill up quickly and therefore just scheduling the trial can often take one to two years.
+Judges’ calendars fill up quickly and therefore just scheduling the trial can often require a significant period of time.
 Also, certain civil rights complaints need to be filed with specific agencies, like the Equal Employment Opportunity Commission, before you can even move forward with a lawsuit.
 But if your rights have been violated, then you should definitely contact a civil rights attorney to find out how they can help you.

 What is the timeline for a civil rights case?

-If you have case that is taken on by an attorney, they typically take two to three years to get to trial.
+If you have a civil rights case that is taken on by an attorney, those cases typically require two to three years (on average) to get to trial.
 That timeframe can be delayed even further if a case is appealed before trial.
 Generally speaking, these are the steps for taking a case to court:

 - Initial filing and litigation scheduling with the court takes: 3-4 months